 Login to your GridPane account and click the Your Settings menu item in the dropdown menu accessible by clicking on your username and icon.

-Locate and click the Linode API option in the left horizontal menu, and then enter the Linode Personal Access Token you copied in Step.3 above into the Token input field and click Create.
+Locate and click the Integrations option in the left horizontal menu, and then within Cloud Providers select Linode, and then enter your Personal Access Token you copied in Step 2 above into the Token input field, give your key a name, and then click Create.

 Your Linode API Token will now be available from this settings panel.
 If you wish to edit or change your API Token, you may do this by clicking the edit button with the blue pencil icon.

 Now we have our Linode Personal Access Token saved in our GridPane settings we are able to provision Instances with it from within GridPane.
-To do this, first click Home from the GridPane main menu to access the server provisioning tool.
+First, navigate to the Servers page in your account: